TinasheMzondiwa/cis-hymnals/README.md

 Files are used in the [cis-android](https://github.com/TinasheMzondiwa/cis-android) and [cis-ios](https://github.com/TinasheMzondiwa/cis-ios) apps.

 ## Found a typo?
-Please open a new [issue](https://github.com/TinasheMzondiwa/cis-hymnals/issues).
+Please open a new [issue](https://github.com/TinasheMzondiwa/cis-hymnals/issues/new/choose).

 ## New language?
-Please open a new [pull-request](https://github.com/TinasheMzondiwa/cis-hymnals/pulls) with the desired `.json` file.
+Please open a new [issue](https://github.com/TinasheMzondiwa/cis-hymnals/issues/new/choose) with the suggested language.

 ## Copyright info
 The copyrights for each hymnal belong to the respective publishing houses.